 - The Most Ludicrous Premise Award

 Given for the most ridiculous raison d'être for a film (i.e., why the characters are where they are, what they're doing there, etc.).
 Often, the film's title will say it all.
-Common symptoms: realizing this is why you rented it in the first place.
+Common symptoms: Realizing this is why you watched the darn thing in the first place.